 This carried on for 6 months and I could not understand where my life was heading.
 I constantly saw it as a huge black hole sucking me into it.
 I felt tremendously lonely although I had a partner, his father living with me physically in the same house but emotionally distant, very distant as he was not available to hear me out, leave alone the understanding part.
 I am sure he thought I was the problematic one who could never be happy in any given situation.

 I was terribly depressed.
 Each day, I blamed myself for my decision of going through the rigour of the infertility treatments and procedures for conceiving the baby.
-I screamed “Why, why, why did I do that if I was to be left alone in dealing with this mess of life?”
-Amidst my fits of anger and Dhruv’s cries, the ‘Mr Hyde’ side of my personality wanted to kill Dhruv leaving me terrified of what I was becoming.
+I screamed, “Why, why, why did I do that if I was to be left alone in dealing with this mess of life?”
+Amidst my fits of anger and Dhruv’s cries, the ‘Mr. Hyde’ side of my personality wanted to kill Dhruv leaving me terrified of what I was becoming.

-My saviour were the telephone and skype calls with my parents back in India.
+My saviour was the telephone and skype calls with my parents back in India.
 The fact that they were there to listen to every aspect of what was going with me helped me in staying aware even in those circumstances.

 I am grateful that I had my parents who were miles away but never distant from me whenever I needed their patient and empathetic ears.

 Eventually, I was able to gather my pieces together thanks to the support I got from the interactions with the staff working in the neighbourhood children centre.
-A friend, who lived in the same apartment and was aware of Dhruv’s anxiety, got me signed up with the parenting course of the children centre in order to help me understand my son’s needs better.
+A friend, who lived in the same apartment and was aware of Dhruv’s anxiety, got me signed up for the parenting course of the children centre in order to help me understand my son’s needs better.
 It was a 3 months course with classes being held twice a week.
 I used to leave Dhruv in their creche while I attended the class.
 It was painful for me to leave him in creche because I could hear his cries constantly all through the time upstairs in the class but it was for the good of both of us.

 I am grateful to the staff members of the Stoneygate Children Centre who supported me through the interactions and their parenting course – “The Incredible Years”.